Advance-Technologies-Foundation/genai-deployment/README.md

 ##### Ingress Configuration

-Specify the ingress host by setting the DNS name that points to your Linux server’s public IP in the configuration as follows:
+Specify the ingress host by setting the DNS name that points to your Linux server's public IP in the configuration as follows:

 ```yaml
 ingress: